AnalystOlaide/Credit-Risk-Analysis-using-SQL/README.md

 SET loan_status = 'Pending Review'
 WHERE loan_status = 'Rejected' AND credit_score > 700;

-# Credit Risk SQL Analysis

----

-## 2. Project Overview

-This project analyzes the credit application and repayment behavior of customers from a fictional credit-lending institution.
-It answers business-critical questions around **loan approvals**, **repayment patterns**, **cumulative risk exposure**, and **data quality** using advanced SQL techniques.
-The goal is to help the credit company **identify risk-prone customers**, **track loan performance**, and **optimize approval decisions**.

----

-## 3. Problem Statement

-Credit lenders must proactively evaluate **applicant reliability** and **repayment behavior** to avoid loan defaults.
-This project uses structured data to provide insights such as:

-- Who pays late and how often?
-- Which loan types or purposes have high or low approval and credit scores?
-- Which customers have built a strong repayment record over time?

----

 ## 📌 Key Insights

 ### 1. Top Earners by Loan Type